mathias-brandewinder/mathias-brandewinder.github.io/_posts/2025-04-16-delaunay-algorithm-impasse.md

 </svg>

 This does unfortunately not look like a fluke.
-I can observe bends inwards occurring multiple times, in images 7, 8, 13.
+I can observe bends inwards occurring multiple times, for example in images 7, 8, 13.

-After Denial I switched straight to Acceptance: I must have made a bone-headed coding error somewhere.
+So I switched from Denial to Acceptance: I must have made a bone-headed coding error somewhere.
 Fine, but... how do I even approach understanding what might be going wrong?
-The first problem occurs on image 7, and there are already 10 points involved, this is going to be a nightmare to work with.
+The first problem occurs on image 7, and there are already 10 points involved.
+This is going to be a nightmare to work with.

 My first step was to try and shrink the problem to the smallest failing case I could.
 With a bit of tinkering and intuition, I ended up reproducing the issue